bootgly/bootgly_docs/src/pages/CLI/Terminal/Output/overview.en-US.md

 escape (string $data) : self
 ```

-This method precedes the data passed as an argument with the ANSI escape code.
+This method precedes the data passed as an argument with the ANSI escape code `\e[`.

 ### Metaescape